 The synthetic lidar sensor data can be used to develop, experiment with, and verify a perception algorithm in different scenarios.
 This example uses an algorithm to build a 3D map of the environment from streaming lidar data.
 Such an algorithm is a building block for applications like localization.
 It can also be used to create high-definition (HD) maps for geographic regions that can then be used for online localization.
 The map building algorithm is encapsulated in the

 helperLidarMapBuilder class.
 This class uses point cloud and lidar processing capabilities in MATLAB.
-For more details, see Lidar and Point Cloud Processing (Computer Vision Toolbox).
+For more details, see Point Cloud Processing.

 helperLidarMapBuilder class takes incoming point clouds from a lidar sensor and progressively builds a map using the following steps: